1976 Major League Baseball postseason: New York Yankees (AL) vs. Cincinnati Reds (NL)

 This was the third World Series matchup between the Reds and Yankees.
 The other two times were in 1939 and 1961, which the Yankees both won.
 However, this time history would not repeat itself, as the Reds handily swept the Yankees to repeat as World Series champions, completing a perfect 7–0 run through the postseason.

 The series was dominated by the Reds - Don Gullett pitched seven solid innings and closer Pedro Borbon continued to stifle the Yankees’ offense as the Reds took Game 1.
 In Game 2, Catfish Hunter pitched a complete game for the Yankees as the game remained tied at three going into the bottom of the ninth, but it wasn't enough as the Reds prevailed as Tony Pérez drove Ken Griffey home with an RBI single, going up 2–0 in the series headed to the Bronx.
-Pat Zachry pitched six solid innings and the Reds jumped out to an early lead and did not relinquish it, winning by a 6–2 score to take a commanding three games to none series lead.
+In the first World Series game played at the newly renovated Yankee Stadium, it would turn into disappointment for the home team, as Pat Zachry pitched six solid innings and the Reds jumped out to an early lead and did not relinquish it as they took a commanding three games to none series lead.
 The Yankees would take their only lead of the series in Game 4 by jumping ahead 1–0 after the first, but they were once again no match for the Reds' offense, as they blew out the Yankees in front of their home fans to complete the sweep and secure the title.
 Game 4 was Pete Rose’s final postseason game with the Reds.